A group of teenagers explores the contemporary art at the Pulitzer Arts Foundation in St. Louis.

 At Laumeier Sculpture Park, you can enjoy more than 60 sculptures al fresco.
 Meandering along the walking trail through the 105-acre, open-air museum and sculpture park, you get a close-up view of a huge eyeball, a larger-than-life deer and a pile of massive, crumpled cylinders.
 You can even walk, climb or sit on some of the large-scale pieces.
 While you’re here, talk to your teens about what they see, think and feel about each piece.
 Like so many of the magical places in St. Louis, Laumeier Sculpture Park is free and open to the public.

-Explore the storied history of St. Louis, from its founding in 1764 to the present day.
+Explore the storied history of St. Louis, from its founding in 1764 to the 1904 World’s Fair to the present day.
 The Missouri History Museum’s exhibits occasionally change, but they’re always well done.
 Teenagers might also find the Missouri Historical Society’s See STL walking tours interesting.
 The tour guides, who have an infectious enthusiasm for the area and its exciting progress, mix engaging storytelling and historical knowledge to create an unforgettable experience.
 Each tour lasts two hours, and topics range from St. Louis neighborhoods to LGBTQ+ community life to the sound of St. Louis.

 The National Blues Museum explores the history of the blues and celebrates the genre as the foundation of all modern American music.